 - Step 3: Enter the formula

-=T.INV(α, df)in a cell where you want the critical value to appear. - Step 4: Click the Enter button to find the left-tailed t-critical value.
+=T.INV(α, df)in a cell where you want the critical value to appear. - Step 4: Click the Enter button to get the left-tailed t-critical value.

 Example 1: Suppose you are running a left-tailed test with α = 0.05 and df = 18.
 To find the left-sided t-critical value in Excel, enter the formula =T.INV(0.05, 18) and hit the Enter button.
 Excel will provide you with a left-tailed critical value of t as -1.73406 (See Figure 1).

 If you’re performing a right-sided t-test, you need to compare the t-statistic value with a right-sided t-critical value.
-You can easily find this value in Excel using the =T.INV(1 − α, df) function.
-You only need to follow these simple steps:
+You can easily find the t-critical value for a right-sided test using Excel by following these steps:

 - Step 1.
 Identify your significance level (α).